Elisa-Roux/projet-middlSoc-roux-ragozina/README.md

 - The instructions are sent to the client using a queue every second using the ActiveMQ broker.
 The client receives the next step of their itinerary by reading the instructions enqueued by the server, every second as well.

+- We've set the sent messages' lifetime to one minute.
+This helps to automatically dequeue the pending messages in the case if the client or server execution was interrupted and there are still some pending messages left in the process.
+This helps the client still read the messages at their own comfortable pace before discarding the pending messages.
+Therefore, we recommend you to wait at least one minute before re-launching a new client request after interrupting a previous one.
+You risk to fetch the remaining instructions from  the previous request.
+You can also purge the queue directly from the ActiveMQ console.

 ## Out of scope :x: